-When the weather is pleasant, there is no better way to spend time with your friends and family than hosting a barbecue.
+When the weather is pleasant, there is no better way to spend time with your friends and family than hosting a gas or charcoal barbecue.
 Whether you will be caravanning, camping, or simply firing up your barbecue in your backyard, you’ll be able to enjoy a delicious meal prepared in the great outdoors.
 Unfortunately, many injuries involving barbecues and outdoor cooking occur each year, but by keeping the following tips in mind, you’ll be prepared to enjoy your barbecue safely.

 Stay Safe Whilst Barbecuing

 The next time you barbecue for a party or just family, ensure a safe and enjoyable experience by keeping the following tips in mind: